Complex (Cognitive) Systems

 the brain meets the operational definition of what a complex2 system is:

-- it's non-stationary (dynamical system whose model constants/parameters actually vary; system doesn't stay in an attractor)
+- non-stationary measurements (dynamical system whose model constants/parameters actually vary; system doesn't stay in an attractor)

 - non-linear behaviour, emergent properties (hard to determine from the observation of components alone, which number in the millions)